Trade directory · Columbia metro · Missouri

 Insurance Minimums

-Missouri requires $300,000 general liability minimum for licensed contractors.
-Workers compensation required if employing others.
-Bonding requirements vary by municipality.
+Missouri requires $300,000 general liability minimum for plumbing contractors.
+Workers compensation required for employees.
+Bonding requirements vary by municipality but typically $10,000-50,000 for licensing.

 § C · Path to license